elidoran/cosmos-browserify/README.md

 ## Reporting an Issue

-When reporting an issue consider:
+When reporting an issue consider showing:

-1. show the npm modules you're browserifying via the app's packages.json or package.js's Npm.depends() call
+1. the npm modules you're browserifying via the app's packages.json or package.js's Npm.depends() call
-2. show the browserify.js file, at least the require calls portion
+2. the browserify.js file, at least the require calls portion
-3. show the browserify.options.json file
+3. the browserify.options.json file
 4. the error

 ## MIT License